rei/rei-cedar-docs/docs/components/buttons/README.md

 ## Foundations

-Change the button size when:
+Buttons sizes are used:
-  - Medium - default size
+  - Small: Supplemental user actions such as product comparison or filter on product pages
-  - Small - for supplemental user actions such as product comparison or filter on product pages
+  - Medium: Default size
-  - Large - XS grid with full breakpoint width; in mobile version.
+  - Large: Mobile version for XS grid with full breakpoint width.
 Also, for &quot;Add to cart&quot; on product pages or [Call to Action](../cta/) on campaign pages

 <br />